 Remove from burner.

 Make the Corn Pico de Gallo

-Plate dish as pictured on front of card, garnishing with lime quarters and jalapeño rounds (to taste).
+Plate dish as pictured on front of card, topping rice with black beans, plantains, and corn salsa.
+Garnish with jalapeño rounds (to taste) and squeeze lime wedges over to taste.
 Bon appétit!